 5.1.3.
 The system shall operate from a speed of 40 km/h or below, up to the vehicle's maximum design speed.

 5.2.
-Tyre pressure detection for incident-related pressure loss (puncture test).
+Tyre pressure detection for incident-related pressure loss.

 5.2.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 2.6.1. of Annex 3.
-When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. not more than ten (10) minutes after the in service operating pressure in one of the vehicle's tyres has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. not more than ten (10) minutes after the in service operating pressure in one of the vehicle's tyres has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.

 5.3.
-Detection for a tyre pressure level significantly below the recommended pressure for optimum performance including fuel consumption and safety (diffusion test).
+Detection for a tyre pressure level significantly below the recommended pressure for optimum performance including fuel consumption and safety

 5.3.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 2.6.2. of Annex 3.
-When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. within not more than sixty (60) minutes of cumulative driving time after the in-service operating pressure in any of the vehicle's tyres, up to a total of four tyres, has been reduced by twenty (20) per cent.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. within not more than sixty (60) minutes of cumulative driving time after the in-service operating pressure in any of the vehicle's tyres, up to a total of four tyres, has been reduced by twenty (20) per cent or it is at a minimum pressure of 150 kPa, whatever is higher.

 5.4.
-Malfunction detection test.
+Malfunction detection.

 5.4.1.
-The TPMS shall be tested according to the test procedure set out in paragraph 3. of Annex 3.
-When tested to this procedure, the TPMS shall illuminate the warning signal described in paragraph 5.5. not more than 10 minutes after the occurrence of a malfunction that affects the generation or transmission of control or response signals in the vehicle's tyre pressure monitoring system.
-If the system is blocked by external influence (e.g. radio-frequency noise), the malfunction detection time may be extended.
+The TPMS shall illuminate the warning signal described in paragraph 5.5. not more than 10 minutes after the occurrence of a malfunction that affects the generation or transmission of control or response signals in the vehicle's tyre pressure monitoring system..

 5.5.
 Warning indication.